grenaud/dice/README.md

 	       0.0  0.0  0.0  0.0  0.0  0.0163688  0.0  0.0  0.0  0.0  0.0  0.0

+The columns here denote the probability of post-mortem substitition for all 12 types of nucleotide changes.
+Starting from the top, each line represents the position with respect to the 5' end of the read.
+So, for example, the first row corresponds to the position next to the 5' end, the second row corresponds to 2 positions away from the 5' end, the third row to 3 positions away from the 5' end, etc.

-Where the first base is the one next to the end of the read.
-Ideally, you should have a deamination profile for the 5' and 3' end.
+Ideally, you should have two separate deamination profiles, one for the 5' end and one for the 3' end.
 You can use the simple "bam2prof" tool to generate those: https://github.com/grenaud/schmutzi/blob/master/bam2prof.cpp

 - Second, run diceBAM